-Question Response 2.1 How will the information be used and for what purpose?
-Information stored in ENS will be used to contact all or a select group of employees and contractors in agency-wide emergency and non-emergency situations.
-This might include office closure, natural disaster, or a man-made threat.
+Question Response 2.1 How will the information be used and for what Information stored in ENS will be used to contact 2.1 purpose? all or a select group of employees and contractors in agency-wide emergency and non-emergency situations.
+This might include an office closure, natural disaster, or man-made threat.
 It will give notice to employees and contractors and will provide senior leadership the ability to account for employees and contractors.
 2.2 Describe any types of measures or processes in place to ensure that information is only used in the manner for which it was collected.
-Only authorized users will have access to the information, specifically, the System Owner, Preparedness Program Manager, Chief Operating Officer, Associate Director for Agency Operations, OFOM, and authorized Office of Technology and Information Management (OTIM) personnel.
+Only authorized users with a business need-to-know will have access to the information, specifically, the System Owner, Preparedness Program Manager, Chief Operating Officer, Associate Director for Agency Operations, the Deputy Director from each office/division and/or their authorized designee, OFOM, and authorized Office of Technology and Information Management (OTIM) personnel.
 Authorized administrators will have the ability to run reports, monitor the user and data being requested, and grant and remove user accounts and permissions.
-Authorized OTIM IT Security users will further have the ability to check/track log files, system penetrations, and misuse of the system.
+Authorized OTIM IT Security users will be able to check/track log files, system penetrations, and misuses of the system.